CumulusNetworks/docs/content/cumulus-linux-514/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 If you do not want to use the QoS profile `lossy-multi-tc` to enable packet trimming with the recommended QoS settings as shown above, you can configure the packet trimming settings you want to use.

 To configure packet trimming:
-- Set the packet trimming profile to `packet-trim-default`.
+- Set the packet trimming profile.
 - Set the forwarding port used for recirculating the trimmed packets to egress the interface (NVIDIA SN5610 switch only).
 If you do not configure a service port, Cumulus Linux uses the last service port in on the switch.
 - Set the maximum size of the trimmed packet.
 - Set the DSCP value to be marked on the trimmed packets.